synergycp/scp-bm-pkg-rdns/README.md

 ```

 ### Bind setup

+**NOTE:** You can skip this section if you have setup PowerDNS through one of the above methods

 This must be run as root on a fresh Debian 8 server with nothing else installed.
 It cannot be run on the server Synergy is running on due to port conflicts.